4350-fall-2025/backend/README.md

 9) Set up Firestore authentication (to accesss hosted database):

-   a) For graders/Lauren, you will be provided the auth file as communicated.
+   a) For graders/Lauren, you will be provided a new auth file as communicated via email each sprint.
 Please note that due to security concerns, we require firebase emulators in order to use storage features, such as uploading images.
 Refer to step 10 to continue setup.

    b) For devs: